chungyc/ninetynine/README.md

 Modules under `Solutions` are those implemented by yours truly.
 The problem skeletons alias to these, so that tests against the problems can pass despite not having been implemented yet.
-Tests and benchmarks are parametized, so that it is possible to test and benchmark multiple solutions for a problem in a single code base.
+Tests and benchmarks are parameterized, so that it is possible to test and benchmark multiple solutions for a problem in a single code base.